ThyBretin/PracticleGraph/Project_Summary_End_User.md

-# Particule-Graph: AI-Optimized Codebase Knowledge
+# Particle-Graph: AI-Optimized Codebase Knowledge

 ## The Problem: Building Apps Shouldn't Be This Hard